Umar Saif: Recognition

 In 2006, Saif received the Digital Inclusion Award from Microsoft Research.
-In 2008 he received the MIT Technovator Award.
-The same year he received the Mark Weiser Award and the IDG CIO Technology Pioneer Award.
+The same year he received the IDG CIO Technology Pioneer Award.
 In August 2014 Saif was awarded the Sitara-i-Imtiaz by the Government of Pakistan for his services in the field of education and information technology.
 In 2015 and again in 2016 he was named as one of the 500 most influential Muslims.
 In March 2017 he was awarded the Alumni Award in the professional achievement award category by the British Council.
 In April 2018, he was appointed UNESCO chair for using Information and Communication Technology for Development.

 In May 2018, Bill Gates commended Saif for enabling Pakistan to use technology for immunisation coverage.

-In 2019, he was again named as one of the 500 most influential Muslims.
+In 2023, he was again named as one of the 500 most influential Muslims.